christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [x] Extend `github-app-authz-envs` to discover the target storage account and publish the `in progress` message to `default-queue` for that primary environment by calling the reusable queue publisher action.
 - [x] Make `github-app-authz-envs` fail if actor resolution, environment authorization, Azure login, storage discovery, or bootstrap queue publication fails.
 - [x] Keep `github-app-authz-envs` focused on bootstrap behavior only.
 The `completed` queue message should be published later in the workflow by calling the same reusable queue publisher action from a final step that always runs.
-- [x] Update the showcase workflow [webhook-integration-test.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/workflows/webhook-integration-test.yml) to:
-   - pass the workflow's gated environments into `github-app-authz-envs` using a multi-line YAML block scalar
-   - consume the `authorized-target-envs` output from `github-app-authz-envs`
-   - rely on `github-app-authz-envs` to publish the single bootstrap `in progress` message
-   - publish the `completed` message to `default-queue` by invoking the same reusable queue publisher action in a final step that always runs
+- [x] Update the showcase workflow [webhook-integration-test.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/workflows/webhook-integration-test.yml) to pass the workflow's gated environments into `github-app-authz-envs` using a multi-line YAML block scalar, accept an optional `localVerification` workflow input for local Phase 3 verification, consume the `authorized-target-envs` output from `github-app-authz-envs`, rely on `github-app-authz-envs` to publish the single bootstrap `in progress` message, and publish the `completed` message to `default-queue` by invoking the same reusable queue publisher action in a final step that always runs.
 - [x] Ensure only the bootstrap step publishes the `in progress` message and only the final completion step publishes the `completed` message.
 - [x] Ensure the final completion publisher step is guarded with `if: always()` and only attempts publication when the bootstrap path already reported `published-in-progress == 'true'`.
+- [x] Add one development-only local verification seam so the local Functions dispatcher can send an optional `localVerification` workflow input without changing the steady-state workflow path.
+- [x] Keep the local verification seam narrow: override only queue publication transport and branch selection, while preserving the same workflow, payload, and orchestration correlation behavior used in steady state.
+- [x] Support local branch selection through `.NET user-secrets` on `Github:Branch` rather than checked-in local appsettings changes.
+- [x] Support local queue publication through a public Azurite queue endpoint configured locally, with the workflow publisher using a connection-string-based path only when the development-only override is present.
+- [x] Define the local verification procedure for this phase so it runs through the real local orchestrator start path, the real GitHub Actions workflow on a feature branch, and the real `GithubWorkflowInProgress` plus `GithubWorkflowCompleted` queue messages delivered back into local Azurite.
 - [x] Keep queue-based completion delivery dark or non-default until the per-environment cutover phase is complete.
 - [x] Build the solution.
 - [x] Update the checklist for this phase.